jju/stubbl/story/01-KnockingonDoors.md

 "Oh no, the deaths are hugely important.
 In the Colonial League we get a lot more of them than the BRL ever put together.
 If there wasn't the risk of a career ending injury why even watch?"

 There are lots of reasons of course and we'll be getting some of them later.
-But the end of the career of Halfleg Jack was a story to be told. (killed by Nut Masher in a foul week 10 of season04, GF went on to win th next week's match as well, but was lnocked out in the first round of the playoffs)
+But the end of the career of Halfleg Jack was a story to be told. (killed by Nut Masher in a foul week 10 of season04, GF went on to win the next week's match as well, but was lnocked out in the first round of the playoffs)